 The importance of a routine is that it gives us control.
 Staying in control of how we feel means we stay calm in stressful situations and keep productive.
 You can make considered decisions and bring a composed, reliable and calm presence to the team.
-By keeping to a routine you can be the person on the team who is well-organised, level-headed and resilient!
+By keeping to a routine you can be the person on the team who is well-organised, level-headed, and resilient!

 In the past year of lockdowns we have witnessed and maybe experienced many acts of kindness in our personal lives.
 Kindness towards each other is as important in the workplace as it is in our home life.
 Being in the office again is an opportunity for us to be together, “be human” and to show our appreciation to each other.
 Our kindness can be finding ways to “look out for each other” during this period of transition and change of routine to make sure that everyone can thrive in the team.

-Kindness comes from expressing the emotion of empathy.
+With 87% of UK employees using at least one coping strategy to deal with the pandemic, kindness and empathy go a really long way.
+Empathy comes from expressing the emotion of empathy.
 Empathy is equally beneficial for the giver and the receiver and helps us look after our own wellbeing as well as the wellbeing of our colleagues.

 Empathy is a skill set that includes paying attention to and listening to others, connecting to other people and being curious – showing an interest in other people and seeking to understand.
 After many months away from the office, there are lots of experiences and insights to share with each other.
-Coming back together as a team will need time to understand how the past 12 months has affected us all.
+Coming back together as a team will need time to understand how the past lockdowns affected us all.
 By taking time to listen and understand each other’s stories is an opportunity to build the skills of empathy.
 Team members who are good at this are often the “glue” that holds a winning team together!